Mangok Mathiang: Cedevita Olimpija (2020–2021)

 Mathiang was set to play for Cedevita Olimpija of the ABA League in the 2020–21 season, but later missed the whole season after sustaining a right leg injury in practice that required surgery.
 He re-signed with Cedevita Olimpija in May 2021, but was let go in August 2021 after the injury worsened.

 Illawarra Hawks (2022–2023)

 After a four-game stint with the Casey Cavaliers during the 2022 NBL1 South season, Mathiang signed with the Illawarra Hawks of the National Basketball League on 29 July 2022.
 He parted ways with the Hawks on 26 January 2023 to take up a playing opportunity overseas.
 He averaged 7.7 points, 5.1 rebounds, and 1.0 blocks (6th in the league) in 25 games during the 2022–23 NBL season.

-Hapoel Eilat (2023–present)
+Hapoel Eilat (2023)

 On 29 January 2023, Mathiang signed with Hapoel Eilat of the Israeli Basketball Premier League.

+New Zealand Breakers (2023–2024)

+On 13 June 2023, Mathiang signed with the New Zealand Breakers for the 2023–24 NBL season.

+Maccabi Ironi Ramat Gan] (2024)

+On 11 March 2024, Mathiang signed with Maccabi Ironi Ramat Gan of the Israeli Basketball Premier League.

+Ningbo Rockets (2024–2025)

+On 26 September 2024, Mathiang signed with the Ningbo Rockets of the Chinese Basketball Association (CBA).

+Daegu KOGAS Pegasus (2025–present)

+In April 2025, Mathiang joined the Daegu KOGAS Pegasus of the Korean Basketball League (KBL) for the 2025 playoffs, replacing Youssou Ndoye.

 National team career

 Mathiang made his debut for the Australian national team in a 2019 FIBA World Cup qualifying match against Kazakhstan.

+In August 2023, Mathiang was named in the South Sudan national team for the 2023 FIBA World Cup.